GPBA Professional Training Standards for Breathworkers

 UNIT 2: History and Nature of Breathwork

-• Theories of Breathwork – prana, chemical changes, armouring, altered states
+• Theories of breathwork – prana, chemical changes, armouring, altered states

 • Benefits and limitations

-• Client suitability – contraindications for Breathwork
+• Client suitability – contraindications for breathwork

 • Research